amysujunglee/frontend-coding-quiz-app/README.md

-# Frontend Coding Quiz App
+# coding-quiz
-A coding quiz app to help junior developers solve basic concepts of web development
+A coding quiz app to help developers study basic concepts of web development

-## Languages
-- JavaScript, HTML, CSS

-## Methods
+Methods:
 - Array.from()